Clara Leach Adams-Ender

 Early Life & Education

 Clara Leach Adams-Ender was born in Willow Spring, North Carolina in 1939.
 She had nine siblings.
 Her mother was named Caretha Bell Sapp Leach.
-Her father, Otha Leach, was a sharecropper and the family lived in Wake County, North Carolina on tobacco farm.
+Her father, Otha Leach, was a sharecropper and the family lived in Wake County, North Carolina on a tobacco farm.
 Adams-Ender attended high school at Fuquay Springs Consolidated High School.
 She graduated when she was sixteen.
 She was second in her class.[3]
 She went to college at

 North Carolina A&T State University.
 While there, she was a participant in the Greensboro sit-ins.